Tyler887/Superlicense/README.md

 > This software is licensed under [the Superlicense](https://tyler887.github.io/Superlicense/licensetext.txt).
 All rights reserved. ©️ (YYYY) (name of copyright holder).

 You may also download and freely use [the All Rights Reserved badge](https://ebooksuccess4free.files.wordpress.com/2016/12/2000px-license_icon-copyright-88x31-svg.png) linking to the license text.
+### What is "Piracy"?
+Piracy means violations of the "All Rights Reserved" laws.
+Piracy can only apply on software that is All Rights Reserved.

+Piracy is a serious crime, so it is recommended by law that you program a piracy warning that appears on stolen versions of the content.
+The Superlicense bans removing this if supplied on the original version.